-All the RCP trajectories started in 2005 relying on the assumption that economic growth will bring rapid strengthening of air pollution legislation effectively reducing emissions of non-methane SLCFs (e.g., Chuwah et al., 2013).
-While in the long term such trends are expected if more ambitious air pollution control goes on par with the economic growth.
-The near term developments, however, might be much more diverse across the regions and species as has been observed in the last three decades (Amann et al., 2013; Rafaj et al., 2014; Rafaj and Amann, 2018; Ru et al., 2018), especially in several fast-growing economies, leading to the difference between CMIP6 historical estimates for the post 2000 period (Hoesly et al., 2018) and those used in RCPs (Figure 6.18).
+All the RCP trajectories started in 2005 relying on the assumption that economic growth will bring rapid strengthening of air pollution legislation, effectively reducing emissions of non-methane SLCFs (e.g., Chuwah et al., 2013).
+While in the long term such trends are expected if more ambitious air pollution control goes on par with economic growth.
+The near-term developments, however, might be much more diverse across regions and species, as has been observed in the last three decades (Amann et al., 2013; Rafaj et al., 2014; Rafaj and Amann, 2018; Ru et al., 2018), especially in several fast-growing economies, leading to the difference between CMIP6 historical estimates for the post-2000 period (Hoesly et al., 2018) and those used in RCPs (Figure 6.18).
 Since several SLCFs are also air pollutants, the narrow range of the RCP emissions trajectories in the future allowed for only limited analysis of near-future air quality (Amann et al., 2013; Chuwah et al., 2013; von Schneidemesser et al., 2015).
-However, the range of storylines in the SSPs lead to a wider range of assumed pollution control policies in the SSPs (Rao et al., 2017; Riahi et al., 2017).
-In SSP1 and SSP5, strong air quality policies are assumed to minimize adverse effects of pollution on population and ecosystems.
+However, the range of storylines in the SSPs lead to a wider range of assumed pollution-control policies in the SSPs (Rao et al., 2017; Riahi et al., 2017).
+In SSP1 and SSP5, strong air-quality policies are assumed to minimize the adverse effects of pollution on population and ecosystems.
 In SSP2, a medium pollution control, with lower than current policy targets, is considered.
 Only weak, regionally varied, air pollution policies are applied in the SSP3 and SSP4.
 Additional climate policies introduced to reach defined radiative forcing targets will also affect SLCF emissions.
-The SSP SLCF emission trajectories (Rao et al., 2017; Gidden et al., 2019) assume a long term coupling of economic growth and specific emission indicators, such as, sectoral emission densities.
-The pace of change varies across regions and SSPs resulting in a wider range of future air pollutants evolution (Figure 6.18) reflecting the differences in assumed level of air pollution controls across the regions (Figure 6.19).
-At the end of the century, the SSP scenarios range is about four times that of RCP for SO2 and NOx, two to four times for BC and NMVOC, and up to three times for CO and OC, while indicating slightly smaller range than RCPs for CH4 (Figure 6.20).
+The SSP SLCF-emission trajectories (Rao et al., 2017; Gidden et al., 2019) assume a long-term coupling of economic growth and specific emission indicators, such as sectoral emission densities.
+The pace of change varies across regions and SSPs resulting in a wider range of future air pollutants evolution (Figure 6.18), reflecting the differences in assumed levels of air pollution controls across regions (Figure 6.19).
+At the end of the century, the SSP scenarios range is about four times that of RCP for SO2 and NOx, two to four times for BC and NMVOC, and up to three times for CO and OC, while indicating a slightly smaller range than RCPs for CH4 (Figure 6.20).
 The originally developed SSP scenarios (Rao et al., 2017) have been harmonized with the CMIP6 historical emissions (Hoesly et al., 2018) and include updated SO2 emissions to account for the recent decline in China (Gidden et al., 2019).